 This item is available on most model boats and can be found either in the starboard passenger seat or center floor.
 Some models also have an insulated removable bag.
-The melted ice will drain into the bilge area of your boat.
+For models with a built-in cooler, the water will drain into the bilge area of your boat.